 Hawk Herald Newsletters

-Welcome to the school year, changing leaves and cooler weather!
+Welcome to the school year!

 The Arrowhead community is made strong and joyful because of the partnership between staff and families.
 We thank you for all you’ve done to launch this school year successfully, and we look forward to everything this year will bring.

 For a complete listing of school events please go to https://arrowhead.nsd.org/our-school/calendar and check out our school calendar.

 Picture retake day is November 6th from 9:30am to 12:00pm.
 This is an opportunity for those students who were absent on picture day to get their picture taken.
 There are picture order forms available in the office.

 If you would like your student’s picture retaken, please send them to school with their original picture packet, it must be returned to the photographer.

 Thanks to our parent volunteers for assisting on picture day – it wouldn’t have gone so smoothly without you!

 Veterans Day is set aside to recognize the important contributions and sacrifices millions of citizens have made on our nation’s behalf.
 On Friday, November 8th at 2:30pm, students and staff at Arrowhead will participate in an important school assembly with words and music.
 If you have a veteran or active military member in your family, please invite them to come and be a part of our special celebration of their service.
 The 5th grade students will be performing.
 More information will be sent home with students closer to the event.